 - Understand how RPA can create an environment where the human and digital workforce can coexist.

-- Think big, start small with manageable process automation projects you can build and expand.
+- Help to think big but start small with manageable process automation projects you can build and expand.

-- Choose a RPA vendor who has the ability to scale with you as your business needs change and technology evolves.
+- Choose an RPA vendor who has the ability to scale with you as your business needs change and technology evolves.

 What is Robotic Process Automation?

-Robotic Process Automation (RPA) is software, or a set of tools, that can be programmed to use structured data and logical rules to complete routine tasks.
-It is best suited for processes that are repetitive, time-critical, prone to error, data-driven, and rules-based (predictable).
+Robotic Process Automation (RPA) is software or a set of tools that takes structured data and applies logical rules to complete routine tasks.
+It best suits repetitive, time-critical, error-prone, data-driven, and rules-based (predictable) processes.

 Technology insight specialists, AI Multiple, found a typical rules-based process can be 70-80% automated by using RPA tools.

 Robotic Processing Automation tools can automate entire workflows such as gathering, processing, updating or validating data.